data-preservation-programs/singularity/docs/en/cli-reference/datasource/add/onedrive.md

       application, and your organization disallows users to consent app permission request on their own.

+   --onedrive-drive-id
+      The ID of the drive to use.

+   --onedrive-drive-type
+      The type of the drive (personal | business | documentLibrary).

+   --onedrive-encoding
+      The encoding for the backend.

+      See the [encoding section in the overview](/overview/#encoding) for more info.

    --onedrive-expose-onenote-files
       Set to make OneNote files show up in directory listings.